 The Khalili Research Centre (KRC) is the University of Oxford's centre for research into the art and material culture of the Islamic societies of the Middle East and of their non-Muslim members and neighbours.
-It is located next door to the Sackler Library.
+The KRC is located in 2-4 St John Street.